| |

 |

-Born 1954.
-From 1980-81, inmate of an old mental hospital.
+was born in 1954.
+From 1980-1981, inmate of an old mental

-From 1982-88, producer at the theatre company, Mercuriusteatern,
+hospital.
+From 1982-1988, producer of the professional theatre

-as well as local politician of the Green Party in Lund,
+company Mercuriusteatern as well as local politician of the

-Sweden.
+Green Party in Lund, Sweden.
 Converted 1984 to Catholicism.
-Since 1988, regional

-för Social och Mental Hælsa (RSMH) (Swedish
+för Social och Mental Hælsa (RSMH; Swedish national

-Founding member of the European
+founding member of the European

-From 1994-99, editor of the European Newsletter of (ex-)
+1994-1999, editor of the European Newsletter of (ex-) Users

-at the University of Lund (faculty of theatre).
-Since 2000,
+of Lund (faculty of theatre).
+Since 2000, actor in the Stumpen-Ensemble,

-psychiatric survivors, drug addicts and homeless people
+a theatre group with psychiatric survivors, drug addicts and

-as actors.
+homeless people as actors. |

 |